apereo/cas/docs/cas-server-documentation/ticketing/CouchDb-Ticket-Registry.md

 ## Caveat

-The trade off for multi-master replication across multiple datacenters if CouchDB does not fully delete records.
+The trade off for multi-master replication across multiple datacenters is CouchDB does not fully delete records.
 Depending on deployment scale, usage, and available storage, the database may need regular cleaning through normal CouchDB techniques.